-As Table Mountain shimmers in the distance you're met by your driver guide at Cape Town International Airport.
-With the precipitous slopes of the mountain as your compass, you head through the city to the Atlantic Ocean and the five-star Cape Grace Hotel & Spa.
+As Table Mountain shimmers in the distance you're met by your driver-guide at Cape Town International Airport.
+With the precipitous slopes of the mountain as your compass, you head through the city to the Atlantic Ocean and your five-star hotel.
 Situated in the heart of the V&A Waterfront, and offering awe-inspiring ocean views, this hotel elegantly combines African style with modern luxury.
 Many of the city's finest restaurants are within walking distance and you only need to turn around for dazzling views of the mountain.
 Leave the bags at reception and head straight to the spa, where a 60 minute treatment helps overcome any travel fatigue.

 Cape Town's delights come in many shapes and sizes.
 Start the day on the mountain, the revolving cable car taking you skyward for iconic views of the city.
 On two sides there is ocean, shimmering and twinkling beneath the sun.
 Beneath you is the cityscape, then look west to the forthcoming Big Five safari adventures.

 Your driver waits at the cable car station and transfers you to the harbor, where a boat crosses the waters to Robben Island.
 An ex-inmate conducts tours of the prison that hosted Nelson Mandela for 18 years, revealing his tiny cell of solitary confinement and the life he lived while sculpting the country's dream.
 There's a poignant narrative here, one made all the more impressive by the peaceful vibrancy before you return to the mainland.
 During the afternoon, you’re guided around some of the city's eclectic sights; explore pastel colored houses in the former slave quarter of Bo Kaap, sample the finest organic produce in local food markets, then sit back to a lingering sunset at one of the Waterfront's gourmet restaurants.